-Each probe is calibrated according to a dosimetric assessment procedure described in [6] with an accuracy better than +/- 10%.
-The spherical isotropy was evaluated with the procedure described in [7] and found to be better than +/-0.25dB.
-The sensitivity parameters (NormX, NormY, NormZ), the diode compression parameter (DCP) and the conversion factor (ConvF) of the probe is tested.
+dosimetric assessment procedure described in [6] with an

+and found to be better than +/-0.25dB.
+The sensitivity parameters (NormX, NormZ), the diode compression parameter (DCP) and the conversion factor ( simulated brain tissue.
+The measured free space E-field in the medium correlates to temperature rise in a dielectric medium.
+For temperature correlation calibration a RF transparent probe is used in conjunction with the E-field probe.

 The free space E-field from amplified probe outputs is determined in a test chamber.
-This is performed in a TEM cell for frequencies bellow 1 GHz, and in a waveguide above 1 GHz for free space.
-For the free space calibration, the probe is placed in the volumetric center of the cavity and at the proper orientation with the field.
+This is performed in a TEM cell for frequencies bellow 1 GHz, and in a space calibration, the probe is placed in the volumetric center of the cavity and at the proper orientation with the field.
 The probe is then rotated 360 degrees.